Leafhopper

 Here are some methods to get rid of leafhoppers in the garden:

-Companion planting: Companion planting with plants that deter leafhoppers, such as petunias or geraniums, can also effectively reduce the population of leafhoppers in your garden.
+• Companion planting: Companion planting with plants that deter leafhoppers, such as petunias or geraniums, can also effectively reduce their population in your garden.

 It's important to keep in mind that the most effective method of controlling leafhoppers will depend on the specific situation in your garden, so it's always a good idea to consult with a local extension service or professional pest control expert for guidance.